P7XCKD/NF/Notes Factory/Semister 5/CLD/qb/pt 1 to do solved.md

 3.  **Scalability & Flexibility** – Virtual machines can be easily created, modified, or migrated to meet changing workload requirements without purchasing new hardware.

-4.  **Improved Disaster Recovery** – Virtual machines can be quickly backed up, replicated, and restored on other servers, enabling faster recovery from system crashes or site failures.
+4.  **Improved Disaster Recovery** – Virtual machines can be quickly backed up, replicated, and restored on other servers, In case of system crashes or site failures.

 ***
 - [ ] Q.2) Describe the following terms in brief with suitable examples **4M**